The Parametric Closure Problem: Bounded tree-width

-A \emph{tree-decomposition} of an undirected graph $G$ is a tree $T$ whose vertices are called \emph{bags}, each of which is associated with a set of vertices of $G$, with the following two properties: \begin{itemize} \item Each vertex of $G$ belongs to a set of bags that induces a connected subtree of~$T$, and \item For each edge of $G$ there exists a bag containing both endpoints of the edge. \end{itemize} The \emph{width} of a tree-decomposition is one less than the maximum number of vertices in a bag, and the \emph{treewidth} of $G$ is the minimum width of a tree-decomposition of~$G$.
-The treewidth, and an optimal tree-decomposition, can be found in time linear in the number of vertices of a given graph and exponential in its width.
+\begin{definition} A \emph{tree-decomposition} of an undirected graph $G$ is a tree $T$ whose vertices are called \emph{bags}, each of which is associated with a set of vertices of $G$, with the following two properties: \begin{itemize} \item Each vertex of $G$ belongs to a set of bags that induces a connected subtree of~$T$, and \item For each edge of $G$ there exists a bag containing both endpoints of the edge. \end{itemize} The \emph{width} of a tree-decomposition is one less than the maximum number of vertices in a bag, and the \emph{treewidth} of $G$ is the minimum width of a tree-decomposition of~$G$.
+By extension, we define the treewidth of a directed graph $D$ to equal the treewidth of the undirected graph obtained by forgetting the orientations of the edges of $D$. \end{definition}

-By splitting nodes with high degree into more than one node (all associated with equal sets of vertices of~$G$), we may assume without loss of generality that $T$ has maximum degree three.
-We may also assume without loss of generality that $T$ has $O(n)$ nodes.
-These assumptions do not change the width of the decomposition.